canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 version: 2
 ```

 As we mentioned previously, we're using platform v2.0.
-This is how we communicate that to Circle CI.
+This is how we communicate that to CircleCI.

 ```yaml
 jobs: